Digital nomadism, or the practice of using remote work as a means to support long-term travel,

 - Twist-ties — No seriously, twist-ties can be seriously useful if you’re a digital nomad!
 Trying to keep all those wires from getting tangled in your bag?
 Wrap them up and secure them with twist-ties.
 Need to punch one of those tiny reset buttons or a SIM tray release button?
 Strip the plastic off the end of a twist-tie and voila.
 They’re small and lightweight, so there’s no reason not to throw a few in your bag just in case.

-One of the key tools that you’ll want to set up on all your devices prior to leaving home is a Virtual Private Network (VPN).
+One of the key tools that you’ll want to set up on all your devices prior to leaving home is a Virtual Private Network (VPN) (you can read reviews of popular VPN services at SecureThoughts and PixelPrivacy).
 A VPN will give you a more secure browsing experience to help you ensure that you aren’t a victim of identity theft while you’re connected to public WiFi, as well as allowing you to access sites that are unavailable in your current country due to geo-blocking (think Netflix, Hulu, etc.).
 It does this by encrypting your network traffic (so hackers can’t see what you’re up to or hijack your internet connection to load your computer with viruses) and by hiding your true IP address (so websites think you’re located somewhere else).
 Definitely a handy tool to have for both work and personal use!

 A Cloud Backup Service